-Nile cruises are without question the best way for visitors to explore the many ancient sites located in the Nile River Valley.
-They’re luxurious; they’re thrilling and they’re entertaining.
+Nile River cruises are without question the best way for visitors to explore the many ancient sites located in the Nile River Valley in Egypt.
+Nile Cruises are luxurious; they’re thrilling and they’re entertaining.

-For countless years, cruising the Nile was the best and virtually the only way people could visit southern Egypt to see the classical sites there, and visit the temples and tombs that are located along this stretch of the Nile River.
+For countless years, cruising the Nile was the best and virtually the only way people could visit southern Egypt to see the classical sites there, and visit the temples and tombs that are located along this stretch of the Nile River in Egypt.

 As is to be expected, nowadays one can fly to cities like Aswan and Luxor, but there is still something magical about seeing old Egypt the old way – a Nile river cruise.
 It is also still a great way to visit Upper Egypt, and it has several advantages when compared to other modes of travel.

 One obvious advantage of Nile cruises is the fact that you don’t have to keep on packing and unpacking your stuff.
 Move your baggage aboard, set up your quarters, and off you go.
 Your “hotel” travels with you while you relax in luxurious surrounding.

 Another advantage of Nile cruises for tourists is the opportunity to stop and spend some time exploring various local attractions along the route; the ones that airplanes simply fly over and bypass.
 One can really gain a wonderful appreciation of the realities of life in rural Egypt, as well as the antiquities to be found throughout the region.

 You just can’t beat sitting in the shade on the deck of your floating hotel and enjoying a tall, cool refreshment as you watch the essence of Egypt drift by.
 With occasional stops permitting one to disembark and mingle with the local merchants, Egypt Nile cruises are without question the most fulfilling way to go.